 So you’ve been busting out custom products like nobodies business, and you can see the light at the end of the orders when, uh-oh, you’re out of black HTV.
 Maybe your authorized distributor isn’t a convenient drive or you don’t have time to wait for shipping.
 Now you can pull back the panic when you’re in a pinch by visiting your Michaels craft store!

-That’s right, all Michaels stores now carry a variety of Siser HTV in select colors.
+That’s right, all Michaels stores (this means you too, Canada!) now carry a variety of Siser HTV in select colors.
 The rolls are 11.8″ wide so they fit onto your cutting mat perfectly without any trimming!
 Each roll comes with not just 1, not 2, but 3 feet of material.
 That’s 1 yard filled with endless possibilities!

 Step 1: Cut HTV

 When you have the cut file open in your editing software, mirror the image.
 For the Cricut, you can do this step in Design Space by selecting Flip Horizontally or you can select Mirror Image for Iron On on the cutting screen.